 Become a Student Volunteer

 Student volunteers are a critical component of any successful conference.
 As such, ISMAR is calling for friendly and responsive volunteers to help us for the 2021 conference.
-This year, we are considering the possibility of holding the first ever ISMAR mixed conference with participants not only attending the conference on-site, but also remotely using a virtual platform.

 Volunteers help by managing the registration desk, helping set up demo sessions, providing on-site support to the organizing committee, assisting speakers during presentations, supporting as virtual event moderators, providing session support to virtual attendees, and more.

 Participating as a student volunteer gives you the unique opportunity to network with all of our attendees from young local and international researchers, to world leaders in mixed and augmented reality.
 Students will also gain valuable experience for future scientific event organization.
 Volunteering for ISMAR 2021 is also an opportunity to gain academic service experience – an often critical component of post graduate work.

 Students volunteers this year will also play a key role in the generation of interesting, creative, and new ideas to enhance the hybrid conference experience so that it is more exciting and valuable to attendees.
 We are particularly interested in activities or ideas that can merge the two groups together.
 Phrased differently, this is an opportunity to help shape the events of an international conference!

 ISMAR is offering a mentorship program for the first time in 2021.
 Student volunteers will be given priority in matching with a mentor.
 This will create opportunities for you to network.
 If you wish to participate in the mentorship program, please indicate so in your application.
 Mentees will be expected to attend 2 mentor/mentee meetings, commit to attending 2 sessions a day, and to being responsive to your mentor.
 You can find more information on the mentorship page.